apollographql/router/NEXT_CHANGELOG.md

 ## 🚀 Features
 ## 🐛 Fixes

-### Fix the installation script for windows[PR #1098](https://github.com/apollographql/router/pull/1098)
+### Fix the installation and releasing script for Windows [PR #1098](https://github.com/apollographql/router/pull/1098)
-Change the position of the `.exe` extension when building the link to download the release
+Do not put .exe for Windows in the name of the tarball when releasing new version

 ## 🛠 Maintenance
 ## 📚 Documentation